 I had to embody her.
 Originally, I had conceived the piece as a family photograph and text piece with handwritten elements.
 However, I found out that there were only two existing photographs of María.
 This speaks to the ubiquity and at the same time rarity of the photographic record of one’s life at that time.
 Who gets photographed?
 I could not work with just two photos.
 My grandfather had always told me that I looked like María, and my middle name is also María, so I decided to be her in the photographs.

 I was given a small honorarium by the Mexican Museum, who originally commissioned the work through curator Chon Noriega.
 I decided to use the honorarium to produce the work.
 It was a collaborative process: favors from friends, borrowing a car, a camera, a kitchen.
 It was quite an undertaking.
 At the same time, I recognized I could not completely and accurately reconstruct the different time periods, I didn’t really even want to do this.
 I included anachronisms to let the audience know that this is a reconstruction or “reenactment.”
 By including contemporary elements into the photos, I wanted to convey the idea that this migration story is historical but also still relevant and current.

 María did her part in creating people that make a difference.
 I won’t go into details about my grandfather’s and mother’s activism, but María’s life became a kind of foundation for courage and independence within my family that certainly influenced me.

-María’s Great Expedition is currently on view on the 3rd floor of MoMA.
+María’s Great Expedition is currently on view in MoMA’s third-floor galleries.